Congregational mosque: Etymology

-History
+Historical background

+Early functions

 Since the early periods of Islam, a functional distinction existed between large central mosques built and controlled by the state versus small local mosques built and maintained by the general population.
 In the early years of Islam, under the Rashidun caliphs and many of the Umayyad caliphs, each city generally had only one congregational mosque where Friday prayers were held, while smaller mosques for regular prayers were built in local neighbourhoods.
 In fact, in some parts of the Islamic world such as in Egypt, Friday services were initially not permitted in villages and in other areas outside the main city where the congregational mosque stood.

 The ruler or governor of the city usually built his residence (the dar al-imara) next to the congregational mosque, and in this early period the ruler also delivered the khutbah (Friday sermon) during Friday prayers.
 This practice was inherited from the example of Muhammad and was passed on the caliphs after him.
 In the provinces, the local governors who ruled on behalf of the caliph were expected to deliver the khutbah for their local community.
 The minbar, a kind of pulpit from which the khutbah was traditionally given, also became a standard feature of congregational mosques by the early Abbasid period (late eighth century).

+Until the 11th century at least, the congregational mosque of a city served many wider civic functions, differing somewhat from the more strictly religious character of mosques today.
+It hosted judicial activities such as Muslim judges (qadis) announcing their judgments on cases.
+Its courtyard (sahn) often acted like a public forum for political and scholarly discussions as well as a semi-recreational area that sometimes contained gardens or trees.
+The courtyard could be occupied by sellers, hawkers, and others conducting business and even animals were sometimes brought inside.
+The range of informal activities inside the mosque was so diverse that some jurists (ulama) and rulers, such as the Abbasid caliph al-Mu'tadid (r.
+892–902), attempted to place restrictions on them.
+Until the emergence of the madrasa as a distinct institution during the 11th century, the congregational mosque was also the main venue for religious education by hosting halqas (study circles).
+As it was usually located in the heart of the city and attracted much traffic, the neighbourhood around the congegational mosque also commonly became one of the main market areas in the city.